Sign up for the Travelfish weekly newsletter to keep you in the loop regarding independent travel in Southeast Asia.

-Cambodia's wet season comes courtesy of the southwest monsoon which blows from May to October, bringing with it some 75% of Cambodia's annual rainfall.
-Not surprisingly, wet season is characterised by rain, and in the peak of wet season from July to September it can rain as much as two out of every three days.
-Rainy days tend to have a few hours of heavy rain rather than being all-day downpours, though the latter do occur -- you will get wet travelling in a Cambodian wet season.
+Cambodia's wet season comes courtesy of the southwest monsoon, which blows from May to October, bringing with it some three-quarters of Cambodia's annual rainfall.
+Not surprisingly, wet season is characterised by rain, and during the peak of wet season from July to September it can rain every day.
+Rainy days however tend to have a few hours of heavy rain rather than being all-day downpours, though the latter do sometimes occur -- you will get wet travelling in a Cambodian wet season.

 A secondary problem are bridges being out, but this is becoming less of an issue as the quality of bridgework is improving.
 Cambodia's arterial routes -- namely Phnom Penh to Siem Reap, Phnom Penh to Battambang and Phnom Penh to Sihanoukville -- are all-weather, sealed affairs and far less of a problem than the unsealed roads.

-On the upside, monsoonal Cambodia is a beautiful country to travel in.
-The dust is all gone (turned to mud unfortunately) and the lush greenery of the country returns.
-Angkor Wat in particular can be stunning in wet season -- the birdlife is far more obvious and the ruins have a unique appearance and feel.
+On the upside, monsoonal Cambodia can be a beautiful country to travel in.
+The dust is all gone -- turned to mud unfortunately -- and the lush greenery of the country returns.
+Angkor Wat in particular can be stunning in wet season -- the birdlife is far more obvious and the ruins have a special appearance and feel.
 Observing Angkor Wat with a lightning storm as a backdrop is an electrifying experience (couldn't resist!).
-There are also far fewer travellers in the country, so if you prefer to dodge the crowds, wet season can be a good time to visit.
+Far fewer travellers are in-country, too, so if you prefer to dodge the crowds, the monsoon can be a good time to visit.